 The outsole is responsible for traction.
 Outsoles feature lugs of different patterns – the deeper and thicker the lugs, the better the traction they provide.
 Some manufacturers develop their own outsoles like for example Salomon (Contagrip) while others use outsoles from well-known manufacturers such as Vibram.

-2. The Best Lightweight Hiking Boots for 2016 Review
+2. The Best Lightweight Hiking Boots Review

 - Lowa Innox Goretex Mid